mcsee/Software-Design-Articles/Articles/Code Smells/Code Smell 10 - Too Many Arguments/readme.md

 Some low-level functions mirror external APIs or system calls.

-In those cases, argument lists reflect constraints you cannot control.
+In those cases, argument lists reflect constraints you can't control.

 # Tags 🏷️